lucee/lucee-docs/docs/03.reference/05.objects/query/addcolumn/_method.md

 - object-query
 categories:
 - query
 ---

-Adds a column to a query and populates its rows with the
+Adds a column to a query and populates its rows with the contents of an one-dimensional array.
-        contents of a one-dimensional array.

 Pads query columns, if necessary, to ensure that all columns have the same number of rows.